 Presentations and Guided Hikes

 UWRP offers engaging multimedia presentations for your personal, corporate, or non-profit organization.
 UWRP has presented at Google, Facebook, Sierra Club, and Santa Clara Valley Audubon Society among others.
 Schedule your presentation by filling out the contact form on our Contact/Bio page.
 Locations of presentations and hikes are flexible and will be arranged once we’re contacted.
 Choose from the following topics for your presentation:

 – A Year With the Urban Gray fox – Presented by Bill Leikam, the Fox Guy

 The Fox Guy, Bill Leikam, begins with an overview of the gray fox’s general ecology as an orientation to the life of a gray fox.
 He then weaves together the science through personal stories about these foxes as he follows them over the course of a year.
-You will witness juvenile gray foxes begin new relationships, and experience the secret lives of gray fox pups as they learn how survive in their ever changing world.
+You will witness juvenile gray foxes begin new relationships, and experience the secret lives of gray fox pups as they learn how to survive in their ever-changing world.
 98% of the video and stills are original, never before seen outside of this presentation.
-Our remarkable journey will conclude when the pups are indistinguishable from their parents and they are ready to disperse to new territories, find an acceptable mate and continue their cycle of life.
-See unique video taken by UWRP’s motion sensitive trail cameras, video camera and photographs that Bill has taken in the field.
+Our remarkable journey will conclude when the pups are indistinguishable from their parents and they are ready to disperse to new territories, find an acceptable mate, and continue their cycle of life.
+See unique video taken by UWRP’s motion-sensitive trail cameras, video camera, and photographs that Bill has taken in the field.
 Until the Fox Guy began his study of the behavior of the gray fox, no one had ever accomplished a comprehensive study of their behavior.
 Very little was known about them.

 – Resurgence of the CA Golden Beaver –